-- We collect, study and use quantitative and qualitative data relating to the implementation of this policy, and make adjustments as appropriate. - In particular we collect, analyse and use data relation to achievement, broken down as appropriate according to disabilities and special educational needs; ethnicity, language, nationality national origin; religion; and sex.
+- We collect, study and use quantitative and qualitative data relating to the implementation of this policy, and adjust as appropriate. - In particular we collect, analyse and use data relation to achievement, broken down as appropriate according to disabilities and special educational needs; ethnicity, language, nationality national origin; religion; and sex. - The policy will be reviewed at least every two years by the Headteacher and Local Governing Board (LGB).